jessicadunbar/nternetinspired.github.com/about.md

 - Knowledge and practical experience of Positive Parenting Programmes, Family Group Conferencing and Restorative principles.

+- Experienced in engaging parents and carers directly to enable them to undertand and fulfil their legal responsibilities in relation to their  child's School attendance.

 <h3>General skills and Experience;</h3>
 - Training and experience in Safeguarding, Mental Health, Vulnerability, Housing, Bereavement, Alcohol and Drug Abuse, Sexual Health, Teenage Relationship Abuse, Learning difficulties and Anger Management Issues.

-- ‘Participation’ (including engaging children in Service and Policy development), motivational interviewing, play therapy, heuristic play, solution focused therapy and Restorative practice skills.
+- A range of delivery styles and methods including ‘Participation’ (including engaging children in Service and Policy development), motivational interviewing, play therapy, heuristic play, solution focused therapy and Restorative practice skills.

 - Procuring and developing resources, project management, report writing and policy development.

+- Managing own caseloads, highly computer literate, effective oral and written communication skills, and experienced in both working independantly and as as part of a team.

 - Direct access to a range of resources relating to Learning, Behavioural, Social and Emotional difficulties.

-- Professional contacts and awareness of referral pathways - appropriate referrals to external agencies and services based upon accurate assessments of need.
+- Professional contacts and working knowledge of specialist agencies and resources - appropriate referrals to external agencies and services based upon accurate assessments of need.